yukonblue/yukonblue/README.md

 ### 🧑🏻‍💻 My Journey

-I've been doing iOS 📱 and macOS 💻 development for almost 10 years.
+I've been doing iOS 📱 and macOS 💻 development for about a decade.
-I'm currently a Senior iOS Engineer at Square, and prior to that I was a Senior System Engineer at Apple.
-Before that I also worked on large-scale backend systems and low-level graphics drivers.
+I'm currently a Lead iOS Engineer at Square, and prior to that I was a Senior System Engineer at Apple.

+I love all aspects of iOS development, and have worked on a myriad of subdomains including low-level system frameworks, UI frameworks, runtimes, persistence stacks, user-facing features, and high-performance sync engines.
+I also have extensive experience in collaborating with UX designers as well as backend engineers to drive solutions together.

+Before embarking on the iOS journey I also worked on large-scale backend systems and low-level graphics drivers.

 ### 🛠️ My Personal Projects